Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And yet it does sort of lead to political power that is then wielded in a very, very different way within fairly short order.

-I take from this, I've been thinking about this because I think we're sort of into new McCarthyism.
+I take from this, I've been thinking about this because I think we're sort of in a new McCarthyism,

-I take something that we've kind of been circling for this entire conversation, which is that the role of politicians and the role of writers, intellectuals, et cetera, is very, very different.
+I take something that we've kind of been circling for this entire conversation, which is that the role of politicians and the role of writers, intellectuals, etc. is very, very different.

-I'm not a fan of JFK Camelot revisionism.
+I'm not a fan of JFK Kavlot revisionism.
+But you know, I guess not a very good president.

 why politics happens the way they do.